Yoast-dist/wordpress-seo/readme.txt

 = 26.6 =

-Release date: 2025-12-16
+Release date: 2025-12-15

+Yoast SEO 26.6 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

+* Introduces a task list for reminding site admins about relevant SEO tasks.
 * Improves the llms.txt structure by moving the sitemap mention into an option section at the end of the llms.txt file.
-* Introduces a task list for reminding site admins about relevant SEO tasks.

 #### Bugfixes